-Visit to the underground wine city and winery CRICOVA that lies under the town of Cricova and partially under the capital of Moldova, Chisinau.
+Visit the underground wine city and winery CRICOVA that lies under the town of Cricova and partially under the capital of Moldova, Chisinau.
 The cellars represent 60 km of labyrinths and galleries having constant temperature +10 – +12 C and the relative humidity of 97-98 %.
 Namely these natural and favorable conditions make possible the keeping and aging of wines.
 Cricova winery is proud for their excellent wines and famous for its collection, underground signs, streets having the names of the precious wines “Feteasca”, “Chardonnay”, “Cabernet”….. .

-Lunch in a restaurant in Chisinau.
+Lunch at a restaurant in Chisinau.